malexmave/pyVICBF/README.md

 For more details, check the [original paper](http://www.cs.technion.ac.il/~ykanizo/papers/tr11-05_variable.pdf).

 This code is built for readability, not efficiency.
 If you need an efficient implementation, build your own :).

+This implementation is designed to be compatible with its java counterpart, [libvicbf](https://github.com/malexmave/libvicbf).